knative/docs/docs/getting-started/first-trigger.md

     The expand the next note to see how to use Filters.

-Now, when we go back to the CloudEvents Player and send an Event, we see that CloudEvents are both sent and received by the CloudEvents Player:
+Now, when we go back to the CloudEvents Player and send an event, we see that CloudEvents are both sent and received by the CloudEvents Player:

 ![CloudEvents Player user interface](images/event_received.png){draggable=false}